Free computer Tutorials

 If you have Windows XP the start button looks like this:

 On the Start menu that appears, click your left mouse button on the All Programs item.
 On the All programs menu, look for Microsoft Office.
-If you have Office 2007 to Office 2013, you'll see something like this:
+If you have Office 2007 (or 2010), you'll see this:

 If you have an earlier version of Microsoft Word, you'll see something like this:

-If you have Word 2007, you should see a screen something like this one:
+When Microsoft Word opens, you should a screen something like this one (Word 2007):